Avaiga/taipy-getting-started/step_08/ReadMe.md

 ```

 Second, we will add to the Markdown (before the chart), a visual element binding each of these variables.
 We will be
-using them to “modify” the scenario.
+using them to "modify" the scenario.
 See the documentation for these newly introduced visual elements here:
 [date](https://docs.taipy.io/manuals/gui/viselements/date/) and
 [number](https://docs.taipy.io/manuals/gui/viselements/number/).
 A 'Save button' is also created to run the
 'submit_scenario()' function when pressed.